Hamilton wins 100th F1 race to take lead over Verstappen

 Hamilton dropped to seventh place when he was boxed in at the first corner but fought back and passed Lando Norris for the win when the McLaren driver stayed out on slick tires in late rain and slid off the track.

+“It’s taken a long time to get to 100 and at times, I wasn’t sure it would come,” Hamilton said.
+It was Hamilton's fifth win of the season and his first since the British Grand Prix in July.

+“It’s a magical moment,” Hamilton said.
+“I could only have dreamed of still being here and having this opportunity to win these races and get to drive with such phenomenal talents this late in my career.”

-Hamilton turned Verstappen's five-point championship lead into a two-point lead of his own as the Dutch driver finished second after a dramatic drive from last on the grid.
-Carlos Sainz was third for Ferrari.
+Hamilton turned Verstappen's five-point championship lead into a two-point lead of his own after the Dutch driver finished second after a dramatic drive from last on the grid.
+Carlos Sainz led the race early on and finished third for Ferrari.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports